livepeer/go-livepeer/doc/rtmpwebhookauth.md

 Custom transcoding profiles can be provided if the presets are not sufficient.
 Given a stream name (manifest ID) of "ManifestID" and a profile name of "ProfileName", the specific profile will be available for playback at `/stream/ManifestID/ProfileName.m3u8`.
 However, to take advantage of ABR features in HLS players, the top-level stream name should usually be supplied instead, eg `/stream/ManifestID.m3u8` The `bitrate` field is in bits per second.
 The `fps` field can be omitted to preserve the source frame rate.
 The `fpsDen` (denominator) field can also be omitted for a default of `1`.
 Both presets and profiles can be used together to specify the desired transcodes.

 The `profile` field is used to select the codec (H264) profile.
 Supported values are `"H264Baseline, H264Main, H264High, H264ConstrainedHigh"`, the field can be omitted (or set to `"None"`) to use the encoder default.

+The `gop` field is used to set the [GOP](https://en.wikipedia.org/wiki/Group_of_pictures) length, in seconds.
+This may help in post-transcoding segmentation to smooth out playback if the original segments are long or irregularly sized.
+Omitting this field will use the encoder default.
+To force all intra frames, use "intra".

 There is simple webhook authentication server [example](https://github.com/livepeer/go-livepeer/blob/master/cmd/simple_auth_server/simple_auth_server.go).